saarinenv/evk/evk/kit_ruuvi.rst

-After you insert the sdacarcd back on the rpi and power it on you can connect remotely using
+After you insert the sdcard back on the RPi and power it on you can connect remotely using

 ::